 Berberine Vs Metformin – Which Works Better?
-For anyone keen to get a better grip of their Blood Sugar levels this is an Interesting thing to thing about.
+For anyone keen to get a better grip of their Blood Sugar levels this is an Interesting thing to think about.
 Especially for those with low confidence in pharmaceuticals.
+So now,…

 Berberine has been getting some serious attention lately, but it’s actually been around for ages.
 Originating from plants like barberry and goldenseal, it’s been a go-to in traditional medicine for stuff like dealing with infections and digestive issues since ancient times.